jesusNPL/PhyloSignal/README.md

 # PhyloSignal
 Functions to perform analyses of phylogenetic signal on a multiPhylo object.
 Each function return a data.frame with a number of rows equal to the number of trees.

-The functions are following https://lukejharmon.github.io/ilhabela/instruction/2015/06/02/ContinuousModels/
+The functions follows the instructions https://lukejharmon.github.io/ilhabela/instruction/2015/06/02/ContinuousModels/